rfielding/padlock/README.md

 - `A = Hash("a"+s)`
 - `B = Hash("b"+s)`
+- `-A = Hash("!a" + s)` // not is explicitly asserted, with no notions of mutual exclusion
 - `And(A,B) = (A ⊕ B)`   // A commutative, associative, idempotent function (ie: Lagrange poly)
 - `Or(A,B) = A ~ B`  // Reduce to A if known, or B if known

+> For simple cases where the inputs to And are unique, `*` will suffice, because idempotence is not necessary.

 The value `A` is proof that the signer knew `"a"` and `s`.
 The `Or` function is a matter of reducing `Or(A,B)` to a proof of either `A` or `B` proof.